flashxio/knor/README.md

 ### *knors*

 Semi-external memory (*knors*) data is stored in row-major format with a leading 4KB FlashGraph header.
-You can convert binary data to *knors* format using:
+You can convert binary or text data to *knors* format using the `convert_matrix` utility.

-- TODO: coming soon ...

 ### Data Conversion